U'uru: Death of Ma'i and raid on Huahine by the people of Ra'iātea, 1780

 The battle of Ho'oroto 1780.
-Transition of power from Teri'itaria I to Mato's sons Mahine and Tenania
+Transition of power from Teri'itaria I to Mato's sons Mahine and Tenani'a

 The earliest known account of the Battle of Ho'oroto was recorded by William Ellis around 1820.
-During the war between the people of Huahine and those of Raiatea, Mahine, the principal chief of Huahine, participated in the conflict, which took place on Raiatea.
+During the war between the people of Huahine and those of Ra'iātea, Mahine, the principal chief of Huahine, participated in the conflict, which took place on Ra'iātea.
 Mahine recounted that their war fleet consisted of ninety war canoes, each approximately one hundred feet long and filled with warriors.
 His father, Mato led their forces.
-In addition to their traditional weapons, they possessed two guns left by Captain JamesCook with (Mai), which they believed would secure them an easy victory.
+In addition to their traditional weapons, they possessed two guns left by Captain JamesCook with Ma'i, which they believed would secure them an easy victory.
 This battle was one of the bloodiest in recent memory.
-Tenania ("Tenana"), the king of Huahine, waged war to avenge Ohureha'apa ("Ohuneha'apa"), a man who had been exiled by the Raiatean chiefs.
-His son remained in Raiatea, which motivated the leaders and people of Huahine to seek his father's reinstatement.
-The Huahinean fleet anchored at the islet of Tipaemau, causing the Raiateans to retreat to Taha'a.
-The Huahinean chief demanded that Tapoa surrender the land, but his request was denied, leading both sides to prepare for battle.
+Tenani'a, the king of Huahine, waged war to avenge Ohureha'apa, a man who had been exiled by the Ra'iātean chiefs.
+His son remained in Ra'iātea, which motivated the leaders and people of Huahine to seek his father's reinstatement.
+The Huahinean fleet anchored at the islet of Tipaemau, causing the Ra'iāteans to retreat to Taha'a.
+The Huahinean chief demanded that Tapoa (sic) surrender the land, but his request was denied, leading both sides to prepare for battle.
 The following day, the opposing fleets clashed near Ho'oroto in an exceptionally fierce and deadly fight.
 Casualties were so numerous that, when the bodies were gathered the next day, they reportedly formed a pile as tall as young coconut trees.
 Determined to fight until one side was annihilated, the warriors were only halted when Mau'ai, a native of Bora Bora, claimed that the god ʻOro had decreed they should stop.
 As a result, a ceasefire was agreed upon.
 Despite the truce, warriors from the Huahinean districts of Faretou and Fareihi, having suffered fewer losses, set sail for Taha'a with the intent to plunder the island.
 However, they encountered far stronger resistance than expected and were nearly wiped out.
 Mato, the father of Mahine and the army's general, was killed.
-The surviving Huahinean warriors retreated to Huahine, and the Raiateans, too weakened to pursue them, allowed their departure.
+The surviving Huahinean warriors retreated to Huahine, and the Ra'iāteans, too weakened to pursue them, allowed their departure.
 This war resulted in the decimation of many chiefs and warriors across the Leeward Islands.
 Huahine, in particular, never fully recovered from the devastation of this brutal conflict.